 Although Kate Applin joined the board of Soundstreams in 2019, she joined the audience of the company in her childhood and is proud to continue supporting the organization in this new capacity.
 Kate works in business development at the Rotman School of Management at the University of Toronto.
 A lifelong lover and performer of music and the arts, she is a classically-trained singer and founder of MYOpera.

-Daniel Bernhard is Executive Director and Spokesperson at FRIENDS of Canadian Broadcasting, a national citizens group with hundreds of thousands of supporters championing Canadian culture and democracy, on air and online.
+Daniel Bernhard is Chief Executive Officer of the Institute for Canadian Citizenship.
 Daniel has spent his career working to advance the public interest.
 Previously, he founded Mushroom Cloud, a leading edge consulting firm built to meet the strategy, operational and software needs of charities, government and social purpose business clients working in the public benefit sector.
 Daniel is a first generation Canadian.
 His parents immigrated to Canada from Chile in the 1970s, when the country was ruled by a military dictatorship.
 Daniel is fluent in English, French and Spanish.